MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-best-practices.md

 #### Reduce clutter

 A cluttered report page will be hard to understand at-a-glance and may be so overwhelming that readers won’t even try.
 Get rid of all report elements that aren’t necessary.
-Don’t add bells-and-whistles that don’t help comprehension or navigation.
+Don’t add features that don’t help comprehension or navigation.
 Your report page needs to convey the info as clearly, quickly, and cohesively as it can.

 Edward Tufte calls it “data to ink ratio” in his book *The Visual Display of Quantitative Information*.
 Basically, remove anything that isn’t essential.

-The clutter you remove will increase the whitespace on your report page.
+The clutter you remove will increase the white space on your report page.
 It will give you more real estate for applying the best practices we learned about in the [Alignment, order, and proximity](#alignment-order-and-proximity) section.

 Our example is already looking better.
 We’ve removed clutter and added shapes to group elements together.
 The background image is gone, the unnecessary arrow shape and text box are gone, we moved one visual to another page in the report, and so on.
 We’ve also lengthened the page size to increase white space.